microsoft/hands-on-lab-redis/docs/workshop.md

 - [Git client][Git-client]
 - [A GitHub Account][Github-account] (Free or Enterprise)

-Once you have cloned the repository locally, make sure Docker Desktop is up an running open your environment and open the cloned repository in Visual Studio Code.
+Once you have cloned the repository locally, make sure Docker Desktop is up and running and open the cloned repository in Visual Studio Code.
 You will be prompted to open the project in a Dev Container.
 Click on `Reopen in Container`.

 If you are not prompted by Visual Studio Code, you can open the command palette (`Ctrl + Shift + P`) and search for `Reopen in Container` and select it: